FZJ-IEK3-VSA/quinex/README.md

 Furthermore, Quinex includes an experimental web service that shows extracted information on a dashboard as well as directly in the source text.
 From there, the information can be curated.
 Visualizations include world maps, timelines, and citation networks for tracing the original source of a quantitative statement.

-Quinex is described in detail in the following article: *"Quinex: Quantitative Information Extraction from Text using Open and Lightweight LLMs"* (2025).
+Quinex is described in detail in the following article: *"Quinex: Quantitative Information Extraction from Text using Open and Lightweight LLMs"* (published soon).
 Furthermore, the heuristic creation of training data is described in [*"Wiki-Quantities and Wiki-Measurements: Datasets of quantities and their measurement context from Wikipedia"* (2025)](https://doi.org/10.1038/s41597-025-05499-3).
 For a review of the field of quantitative information extraction pre-ChatGPT, see [*"Measurement Extraction with Natural Language Processing: A Review"* (2022)](https://doi.org/10.18653/v1/2022.findings-emnlp.161).

 ## Why use quinex?